Catherine specialises in environment, planning & resource management law.

 Catherine is a member of our Māori Services Group, Te Waka Ture.

-She is recommended by Legal 500 Asia Pacific 2016 and is recognised as a leading lawyer in Chambers Asia Pacific 2019.
+She is recommended by Legal 500 Asia Pacific 2016 and is recognised as a leading lawyer in Chambers Asia Pacific 2019 and Chambers Global 2019.

 Catherine has advised:

 - airports in relation to their designations for airport activities including the establishment of second runways and taxiways, new terminal facilities, new aviation precincts and on noise planning controls

 - on mining activities and proposed mines (consenting, renewing and compliance issues), both on land and in the coastal marine area

 - operators of municipal and industrial landfills, including consenting, consent renewal and compliance issues

 - parties subject to actual or threatened enforcement action, including enforcement orders, abatement notices and prosecution

 - on the establishment and consenting of residential development, including retirement villages, via plan changes and resource consents (including Long Bay and Stonefields in Auckland)